johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/ForceLegacyDefaultReferrerPolicy.md

 # ForceLegacyDefaultReferrerPolicy

 ## Use a default referrer policy of no-referrer-when-downgrade (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 88.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 88.

 ## Supported versions